krzemienski/awesome-from-stars/README.md

 * [olivierboucher/StreamCenter](https://github.com/olivierboucher/StreamCenter): tvOS project that aims at providing various video feeds to the AppleTV.
 * [dougsillars/StreamClarity](https://github.com/dougsillars/StreamClarity): Measure video quality (SSIM, PSNR and VMAF) remotely
 * [jtvberg/StreamDock](https://github.com/jtvberg/StreamDock): Streaming service viewer.
+* [phily245/streamer](https://github.com/phily245/streamer): A docker image which provides live video stream receiving and broadcasting with an optional, fully customisable authentication pugin system via RTMP and HLS.
+Each stream is also automatically recorded and converted to an MP4 to allow for re-broadcasting and re-distribution.
 * [riltech/streamer](https://github.com/riltech/streamer): Go Package built around spinning up streaming processes
 * [red5pro/streaming-html5](https://github.com/red5pro/streaming-html5): Testbed examples for Red5 Pro HTML SDK usage
 * [red5pro/streaming-ios](https://github.com/red5pro/streaming-ios): This repository contains a simple project with a number of iOS examples that can be used for testing and reference.